 Maria Volkova is the legal talent recruitment adviser at Cooley.
 She joined the firm in September 2019.

 We run Meet Cooley insight days twice a year.
-One takes place in December and is aimed at students interested in and at the right stage to apply for the upcoming summer programme.
-The other is a smaller meet and greet event which takes place in the spring and is for students at an earlier stage in their studies.
+One takes place in December (which will be virtual in 2020) and is aimed at students interested in and at the right stage to apply for the upcoming summer programme.
+We also have an event for students at an earlier stage in their studies, which normally takes place in the Spring.

 Our summer programme consists of two two week-long placements with five places available on each, so the groups are relatively small.
 On the programme, candidates experience real trainee tasks across a variety of practice areas in both the business and litigation departments.
 We also provide valuable feedback so that candidates get the most out of the work they have done, and there are workshops and presentations to help participants connect to a wide range of Cooley lawyers and get a feel for the wider firm.